-Anyone can use the Community Trigger if their concern is about
+You can use the Community Trigger if your concern is about

-anti-social behaviour or a hate incident / crime and meets the
+anti-social behaviour or a hate incident / crime, providing you, or

-- You or the person who you are reporting on behalf of has been a
+the person who you are reporting on behalf of, has been a victim of

 How do I use the Community Trigger?